 A Home from Home

 Around 1am – half an hour after the police had formally declared the event a terror incident – the pair made the decision to invoke their Workplace Recovery contract with Sungard AS.
-Sungard AS swung into action to get the recovery centre set-up to News UK's predefined specification, ready to receive journalists, sub-editors and editors; designers and publishing services; and members of the commercial team due to work on Monday editions well before the start of the Sunday morning shift at 6.45am.
+Sungard AS swung into action to get the recovery center set-up to News UK's predefined specification, ready to receive journalists, sub-editors and editors; designers and publishing services; and members of the commercial team due to work on Monday editions well before the start of the Sunday morning shift at 6.45am.

 However, it transpired that News UK's designated recovery site would be within the police cordon so it could not be used.
 This was not a problem as Sungard AS' rollback capability – designed for wide area incidents like this – enables customers to recover to the next available facility, which was just over half a mile away and was already factored into News UK's incident management planning.